Do You Edge or Mow First? - Trimyxs

 A man edging a lawn.
 Another man mowing the lawn with the push lawn mower

-No matter which approaches you choose, here are some tips that can help you get the best results.
+Regardless of your chosen approaches, here are some tips that can help you get the best results.
 Here are a few things to keep in mind:

 Understand Your Lawn's Layout